 About the Centre

-The main aim of ADRC WALES is to create a world-class administrative data research centre, that is widely known for its ability to access, link and make safe use of data for high quality research.
-Our work will be underpinned by a robust Governance framework.
-ADRC Wales has a set of objectives, these are to:
+The main aim of ADRC WALES was to create a world-class administrative data research centre, known for its ability to access, link and make safe use of data for high quality research.
+Our work was underpinned by a robust Governance framework.
+ADRC Wales objectives were to:

 - Provide powerful, robust, state-of-the art data linkage and data access facilities.
-This will include highly secure 'safe rooms' where researchers will work on the data.
+This included provision of highly secure 'safe rooms' where researchers worked on the data.

 - Create a rich linked administrative data resource for the UK research community, by enabling datasets from different organisations to be used together safely.

 - Carry out original research using linked administrative data.
-This will include developing new methods for data linkage, working with government, law and ethics bodies on the Governance of data use, and working with the general public and organisations to understand their views on data linkage.
-We will work with other researchers to answer important social and economic research questions.
+This included developing new methods for data linkage, working with government, law and ethics bodies on the Governance of data use, and working with the general public and organisations to understand their views on data linkage.
+We worked with other researchers to answer important social and economic research questions.

 - Provide a range of high-quality training and development opportunities for researchers, public service professionals and policy makers.